 Always check for loose seams, holes or frays before washing to avoid damaging the garment further.

 Always hand wash or dry clean vintage garments pre 1960s vintage as they are non machine washable.
 If the fabric is very old or delicate, good airing can often remove odour without damaging the garment.

 Always hand wash or dry clean silk, wool, velvet and any garment with beading.
 Please make sure your dry cleaner is experienced in vintage fabrics.

 Always hang up the vintage garments on a drying rack instead of drying them in the dryer.

 Attempt to wash your vintage garments less to avoid damaging the garment from repeated washing.

 Have you received something you want to return?
 No worries!

-You can return any item (excluding hosiery and pierced jewellery) you are not completely happy with for a refund, within 10 days of receiving them.
+You can return any item (excluding hosiery, pierced jewellery and custom T-Shirts) you are not completely happy with for a refund, within 30 days of receiving them.
 All you need to do is create an online return in your My Account and enclose the return reference number along with your return items.

 Label sizes of vintage garments are different to today's standardised clothing sizes and are sometimes not labelled at all.
 Through general wear and washing garment sizes do alter so we measure all our clothes to give our customers the most accurate indication of size.
 To help you work out which clothing size is right for you we have included examples of how we measure our garments.